Windows

 Delete Interior

-Select to have the interior windows removed from the rooms, which can increase simulation speed in several BEM platforms
+Select to have the interior windows and doors removed from the rooms, which often have a negligible impact on overall building energy use

 Ignore Skylights